dutykh/ConformalEulerDeepWater/README.md

 * **`Conf2Real.m`**: Transforms from conformal space to physical coordinates
 * **`Plot.m`**: Real-time visualization of surface elevation and Fourier spectrum

+## Documentation

+* **`doc/VelocityField.tex`**: Mathematical derivation of surface velocities and gradients in conformal mapping for water waves.
+This document provides:
+  - Derivation of velocity components from the complex potential
+  - Transformation formulas between physical and conformal coordinates
+  - Laplace equation in conformal coordinates and the relationship between velocity potential and streamfunction
+  - Explicit formulas for computing surface velocity gradients
+  - Authors: Francesco Fedele (Georgia Tech) and Denys Dutykh (Khalifa University)

 ## Physical Problem

 The solver is initialized to simulate the celebrated Peregrine breather evolution in the full Euler equations.
 This is a fundamental nonlinear wave solution that models extreme wave events.
 We refer to the following publication for more details: